Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 1. UCOM applies a standard URL pattern validation on the webhook endpoint URL if webhookUrl.href is present in the request
 2. UCOM configures a list of allowable domain names for a given partner and validates a requested domain name with the configured list
-3. if above point #1 or #2 failed then UCOM send an error to the merchant as invalid message request
+3. If above point #1 or #2 failed then UCOM sends an error to the merchant as invalid message request
 4. If validation is success, we persist the webhookUrl endpoint in uCom system
 5. Whenever the fueling, completion or receipt request comes from POS, UCOM system look up the webhook endpoint from transaction level.
 6. If endpoint available at transaction level, we use it for posting the notifications